-One of the great things of having a modified Super-Jeep, is that I’m able to exit the light pollution of the city even with heavy snow of the roads, and bring people outside the capital area to experience the full contrast and colors of the Northern Lights.
+One of the great things of having a modified Super-Jeep, is that I’m able to exit the light pollution of the town even with heavy snow of the roads, and bring people to my private land, to the top of a heath/mountain to experience the full contrast and colors of the Northern Lights.

 Please contact my by email for more information: email@example.com

 Aurora Borealis (Northern Lights) FAQ: MUST IT BE COLD TO SEE THE NORTHERN LIGHTS?

 The lights are high above the weathersphere and the temperature on the ground does not play a part.

 But it is true that it is usually cooler on the ground at night when there’s no clouds to prevent the warmth to escape into space.

 WHY DO THE NORTHERN LIGHTS SHINE SO BRIGHT?

 The northern lights, or simply, the “lights”, emit light because particles ejected from the Sun collide with gasses in the Earth’s athmosphere.
 The colour depends on the gas it collides with, for example, oxygen or nitrogen.

 Did you know, when there are northern lights, there’s also southern lights.
 Perhaps the correct term to use for the lights is simply the “lights”.
 The reason for this is that there’s a magnetic south and magnetic north which pulls in the particles ejected from the Sun.